AMI Digital Asset Specifications

 File wrapper FLAC (.flac)

-Number of audio channels 2 (left + right discrete)
+Number of channels 2 (left + right discrete)

-Other characteristics CDs should be captured as a single file
+Other characteristics CD tracks should be concatenated into a single file according to Cue sheet

 CUE sheet files